dmorse/pscfpp/README.md

 periodic structure to a file named "log" in the current working directory.
-Standard output is normally redirected to a file for long calculations, or whenever a program is run in a queue on a shared resource.
+Standard output is normally redirected to a file for long calculations, or whenever a program is run in a queue on a shared computing cluster.

 ## Examples

-The quickest way to become familiar with PSCF parameter and command files is by examining examples.
+The quickest way to become familiar with PSCF parameter and command files is by studying examples.
 The directory pscfpp/examples contains input files for examples of a variety of different types of SCFT and PS-FTS calculations.
-Top level subdirectories of the examples/ directory named 1d/, pc/ and pg/ contain examples for different PSCF programs (pscf_1d, pscf_pc, or pscf_pg).
+Top level subdirectories of the examples/ directory named 1d/, pc/ and pg/ contain examples for the three different PSCF programs, pscf_1d, pscf_pc, and pscf_pg.

 Subdirectory examples/1d contains examples of SCFT calculations for the 1D finite-difference program pscf_1d.
 Top level subdirectories of the